Kourion: "Earthquake house"

-Located 155 m southeast of the Early Christian Basilica, and 95 m northeast of the cliffs are the remains of a domestic structure containing dramatic evidence of the AD 365-370 earthquakes that destroyed many of the excavated structures on the acropolis.
+Located 155 m southeast of the Early Christian Basilica, and 95 m northeast of the cliffs are the remains of a domestic structure containing dramatic evidence of the CE 365-370 earthquakes that destroyed many of the excavated structures on the acropolis.

-The earthquake house, in its initial phases was likely constructed in the late first or early second centuries AD.
+The earthquake house, in its initial phases was likely constructed in the late first or early second centuries CE.
 Throughout its use it was subsequently reused and redesigned with interior spaces being subdivided and the structure expanded to fit the changing needs of its inhabitants.

 Its destruction in the earthquakes of the late fourth century, and the absence of rebuilding in this area of the city subsequently provides a dramatic view on non-elite life at Kourion.
 Among the evidence of destruction found were the remains of two sets of human skeletal remains postured in an embrace, the remains of a juvenile who had fallen from the upper floor into the stable area when the floor collapsed, the remains of a young adult woman with an infant being held by an adult male approximately twenty-five years old, and three sets of adult male skeletal remains between the ages of 25 and 40.
 The remains of a mule were found in the stable area, its remains still chained to a limestone trough.

 The earthquake house, initially uncovered in a sounding by the University of Pennsylvania Museum expedition was excavated by Soren between 1984 and 1987.
 Archaeological investigations were continued in 2014 with excavations by the Kourion Urban Space Project.